Les Gaillards: 2020's

-The COVID-19 pandemic and the ban on gatherings following the confinement of March 19, 2020 decided by the President of the French Republic Emmanuel Macron interrupts the sports seasons of associations and clubs in France.
+The COVID-19 pandemic and the ban on gatherings following the confinement of March 19, 2020 decided by the President of the French Republic Emmanuel Macron interrupted the sports seasons of associations and clubs in France.

 A new coaching team will join the association from September 2021, under the direction of Thibault Le Maistre.
 The same year, to respond to an increasingly strong demand from members, a Touch' rugby section was created to allow the practice of contactless rugby.

 In August 2022, "Les Gaillards" is the only French team to participate in the Bingham Cup in Ottawa, a global tournament organized by the IGR and bringing together 45 inclusive teams.
 The Gaillards join the 4th division because it is forbidden for French rugby teams to engage in scrums.
 The IGR, taking note of this constraint, therefore demoted the Gaillards and imposed a game of 14 against 15 on them.
-Despite this, the team won all these matches and reached the final stages of the 3rd division and won the Hoagland Bowl.
+Despite this, the team won all those matches and reached the final stages of the 3rd division and won the Hoagland Bowl.

 To mark the 15th anniversary of the team "Les Coqs festifs", another inclusive rugby team based in Paris, the "Festive Cup" is organized at the Marcoussis national rugby center, in partnership with the French Rugby Federation.
 The tournament, taking place over one day, brings together several French and European teams and sees "Les Gaillards" win all the matches played.

-In April 2023, in Birmingham, the new session of the Union Cup will take place.
+In April 2023, in Birmingham, the new session of the Union Cup took place.
 Initially scheduled for 2021, the tournament was postponed several times due to the COVID-19 pandemic, making the practice of rugby and international travel too restrictive.
 "Les Gaillards", for the first time in their history, are sending two teams to represent this tournament.
 A female delegation is also present for the first time.
 At the end of 3 days of the tournament, team 1 of the Gaillards won the "Mercian Cup", rewarding the best team in the 2nd division of the tournament.
 Team 2 finished 4th in the 3rd division.

 On the occasion of the Rugby World Cup which takes place in France from September 8, 2023, Cyril Leroy, founding member of the Gaillards, brings the ball from the France-New Zealand opening match to the Stade de France.
 This sequence would like to salute its commitment to the inclusion of LGBT+ in sport and the creation of the first inclusive rugby team in France.
 The magazine Têtu devotes an article to the team in its September 2023 edition.

 On September 20, 2023, MP Jean-Carles Grellier officially presents the medal of honor of the National Assembly during a meeting around inclusiveness in sport, in the presence of MP Véronique Riotton and MP Belkhir Beladdad.